jasonbot/weblog/content/weblog/understanding-async-programming-from-fundamentals.md

 event_loop(task())
 ```

 This code takes a generator, iterates over it until it's done, and also allows it to add new subtasks to the cooperative job runner.
 Now you've got an interpreter-level event loop; the event loop could be smarter and look at each `yield`s yield value, and if it's a filehandle etc the even loop could take that, squirrel it away into a list of handles being waited on, and not add the generator back into the queue until a `select` call says that handle is ready for reading again.
-I.E. `yield handle.read()` where `handle.read()` sends off some sort of object with a file handle ID to the scheduler and then the event loop does a `.send()` with the data ready to be read so you could do `data = yield handle.read()` and have the event loop be able to push your corotuine aside in an efficient way until it's ready to go again.
+I.E. `yield handle.read()` where `handle.read()` sends off some sort of object with a file handle ID to the scheduler and then the event loop does a `.send()` with the data ready to be read so you could do `data = yield handle.read()` and have the event loop be able to push your coroutine aside in an efficient way until it's ready to go again.
 This also lets you do other blocking calls like `time.sleep()` in a cooperative manner, too.

 That is, making our own "cooperative" event loop based on iterators makes it possible to make otherwise blocking calls non-blocking to cooperating green threads, delegating the long wait to the event loop and also making it possible to spawn new green threads within that event loop.